Rocky Point Trail

 Where to Park: I see there are two trailheads that I found on Google Maps.
 I started on the western side, off High Lane.

 Once I got a bit further into the forest, the trail opened up and in some places was very well maintained.
 Fairly soon in my hike the trail diverged, so I took the right path towards Lake Grapevine.
-Since there were quite a few offshoots, and no map, I took every right turn i came across (well, that was a real trail).
+Since there were quite a few offshoots, and no map, I took every right turn i came across (well, every right turn that looked like a real trail).
 Often times I’d see signs indicating I was on the trail, and indicating that horses use the trail.
 I didn’t see any horses on the trail, but I did see evidence of their passing.
 Watch your step!

 Going this direction, the trail this direction follows a creek (Google Maps names it Sharp’s Branch) under a thick forest.
-The further in I got, the less noise i heard, replaced by the sound of birds, woodpeckers, and critters in the brush.
+The further in I got, the less road / people noise i heard, replaced by the sound of birds, woodpeckers, and critters in the brush.
 I did see quite a bit of wildlife, from a rabbit I startled on the path, some squirrels that ran up a tree and scolded me, and then waterfowl along the waterways.
 The path was rocky in places, and steep in a couple spots, so be careful.
 Eventually the creek joined an inlet of Lake Grapevine, with expansive views of the lake.
 A marina was nearby, so a few motor boats were out as well.

 On the way back, i continued to take the right branches.
 There was more elevation on this side, and alot more horse poop.
 The trails in some places were impossible to make out.
 At one point I thought I was on a trail, but I think it was a dried creek bed, which emptied me into a large meadow.
 Really pretty, with tall grasses.
 As I wandered around this section trying to find the trail again, I found a section where a vehicle had driven through, and found where someone dumped some wood in the meadow.
 In this section, I had a hard time finding the trail again.
 I was lost.
 I eventually wandered back into the woods and located the trail, and continued on.
 I was getting further away from where I had parked, but it was difficult to figure out which way to go.
 At one point I was on a ridge looking down at a depressed area below, which I wanted to explore, but was tired and hot so kept going.
 After trial and error, i finally found a familiar looking spot, and managed to get back to the Trailhead.